The One Person Revolution is facilitated by a practice of coming home to yourSelf.

-If you choose to practice taking control of your mental content, then you are choosing to be part of The One Person Revolution.
+If you choose to practice taking control of your mental content, then you are choosing to practice Yoga.

 Self-Intimacy is one expression of many.

-When devotion to Sovereignty is practiced, past trauma and experiences are released, resulting in personal freedom for the practitioner.
-And yet, it is not this outcome that is the motivation; rather, it is the intrinsic good of the practice itself that propels the practitioner; it is a practice fueled by devotion (bhakti).
+When Yoga is practiced, identification with past trauma and experiences is released, resulting in personal freedom for the practitioner.
+And yet, it is not this outcome that is motivating for the Yogi.

 All of the information shared in this section is based on the work of Dr. Shyam Ranganathan of Yoga Philosophy.